joshreid1/ONT_Analysis_Workflow/README.md

 A) Raw pod5 files (basecalling required)
 B) Basecalled bam files (alignment required)

 _Please note: The P2i does not run the most up to date version of Dorado.
-Therefore, standalone Dorado basecalling recommended over live basecalling output_
+Therefore, standalone Dorado basecalling on HPC (start point A) recommended over proceeding with live basecalling output (start point B)_

 **1) Request and download files via _Mediaflux Download Share_ (contact Josh Reid)**
 Email will provide a token string.
 Run following commands in a vast scratch directory
 ```
 module load mediaflux-data-mover
 mediaflux-data-mover -download <token> ./
-jar xf pod5.zip
-tar -xf pod5/pod5_pass.tar
 ```
-_**Note: Request all pod5 files (pass, fail and recovered (if applicable) when rebasecalling is required)**_
+_**Note: Request all pod5 files (pass, fail and recovered (if applicable) when basecalling)**_

 _**Note: Complete steps below if fast5 files (legacy format) are received instead of pod5**_
 ```